jvmahon/Homebridge-HomeSeer4/README.md

 See additional information in "Garage Door Openers" section of the Wiki entry  [Setting Up Your Config.json file.](https://github.com/jvmahon/homebridge-homeseer/wiki/Setting-Up-Your-Config.json-file.)

-## B.5. *New in Version 2.1 -* Instant Status Update Feature - Check it out!
+## B.6. *New in Version 2.1 -* Instant Status Update Feature - Check it out!
 In addition to the new polling mechanism, described below, this version can also retrieve "Instant" status updates without polling.
 To enable this feature, you must enable HomeSeer's "Enable Control using ASCII commands" feature which can be accessed from the HomeSeer browers interface at [Tools menu] -> [Setup] -> [Network tab].
 Its recommened that you leave the control port at the default setting of "11000".
 The plugin will automatically attempt a connection to HomeSeer using the ASCII commands feature and, if that is not available, will then revert to using polling over the HTTP / JSON interface for status updates.
 Status messages displayed during startup will let you know if the Instant Status feature has been enabled.

 When Instant Status is enbled, dimmer devices supporting the Last-Level feature (most Z-Wave Dimmers) will turn on to the last level they were at prior to being turned off rather than always turning on at 100%.
+You can specify the "onValue" parameter to override this default behavior.

 If Instant Status is enabled, polling is also reduced to once per minute.
 This shouldn't really be needed at all, but an occasionall poll is done out of caution to ensure that HomeBridge / HomeSeer remain properly synchronized.

-## B.6 Version 2.0 - What's Changed - New Features beyond jrhubott / Version 1.x plugin
+## B.7 Version 2.0 - What's Changed - New Features beyond jrhubott / Version 1.x plugin
 Version 2.0 of this plugin introduced a new polling mechanism in which all HomeSeer devices are polled in a single HTTP call rather than individual HTTP calls.
 This reduces the polling stress on HomeSeer and allows for much more frequent polling.
 A poll time of 5-10 seconds is recommended.

 ## C. Changes to config.json setup!